VLSI-EDA/PoC/docs/QuickStart.rst

 running testbenches or generating IP cores.
 PoC uses Python 3 as a platform independent scripting environment.
 All Python scripts are wrapped in Bash or PowerShell scripts, to hide some platform specifics of Darwin, Linux or Windows.
-See the :doc:`RequirementDetails` page for further details.
+See :doc:`/UsingPoC/Requirements` for further details.

 .. rubric:: PoC requires:

 * A :doc:`supported synthesis tool chain </WhatIsPoC/SupportedToolChains>`, if you want to synthezise IP cores.
 * A :doc:`supported simulator too chain </WhatIsPoC/SupportedToolChains>`, if you want to simulate IP cores.
-* The Python3 programming language and runtime.
+* The Python3 programming language and runtime, if you want to use PoC's infrastructure.
+* A shell to execute shell scripts:

+  * Bash on Linux and OS X
+  * PowerShell on Windows

 .. rubric:: PoC optionally requires:

-* Git, if you want to checkout the latest 'master' or 'release' branch.
+* Git command line tools or a Git GUI, if you want to check out the latest 'master' or 'release' branch.

-.. rubric:: Third Parts Library Dependencies
+.. rubric:: PoC depends on third parts libraries:

 * `Cocotb <https://github.com/potentialventures/cocotb>`_ |br|
   A coroutine based cosimulation library for writing VHDL and Verilog testbenches in Python.